evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 # 3. Run your first eval

-Run an evaluation for all texts in the "Review_Text" column in the dataframe.
-You will run a couple of basic checks:
+Run a few basic evaluations for all texts in the "Review_Text" column:
 * text sentiment (scale -1 for negative to 1 for positive)
 * text length (returns an absolute number of symbols)

-We call the result of each such evaluation a `descriptor`.

 ```python
 text_evals_report = Report(metrics=[